 The Resynthesizer tool is a free, powerful third-party GIMP plugin that allows you to erase large objects from images, among other things.
 It is most similar to Photoshop’s Content Aware Fill feature – though in my opinion the Resynthesizer works better than this feature (I created a tutorial on the subject which you can watch on my YouTube channel).

 In this GIMP Help Article, I’ll show you how to download and install the Resynthesizer plugin for GIMP on a MAC (a.k.a. macOS).
-If you are looking to download this plugin for Windows, check out this article or video tutorial on that subject.
+I also have a video tutorial available on the subject (directly below), or you can read the article version available in a variety of languages.
+If you are looking to download this plugin for Windows, check out this article on that subject.

 Step 1: Locate the Resynthesizer Plugin for MAC Download